 Subsection (d) is similar to Section 110(d) of the Uniform Trust Code and entitles the attorney general to notice of an exercise of the decanting power with respect to a charitable trust.
 "Attorney General" is placed in brackets to accommodate jurisdictions that grant enforcement authority over charitable trusts to another designated official.
 Because states take various approaches to enforcement of charitable trusts, subsection (d) is placed in brackets.
+Charitable organizations expressly designated to receive distributions under the terms of the trust may be qualified beneficiaries, but charities to be selected by the trustee would not be qualified beneficiaries.
+Subsection (d) is in brackets because some states may permit charitable organizations that are expressly designated in the trust to be the sole representatives of their interests.

-SECTION 203.
+SECTION 203,107.
 COURT INVOLVEMENT.